UAE to chair Kimberley Process in 2024

 The Kimberley Process Certification Scheme (KPCS) in the UAE falls under the Ministry of Economy which has, in turn, authorised DMCC to manage the nation’s import and export procedure for rough diamonds.

-In 2021 the UAE became the world’s largest rough diamond trade hub, with USD 22.8 billion traded.
-In the first half of this year, the UAE recorded USD 19.8 billion in total diamond trade after a record 25% year-on-year growth.
+In 2021 the UAE became the world’s largest rough diamond trade hub, with $22.8 billion traded.
+In the first half of this year, the UAE recorded $19.8 billion in total diamond trade after a record 25% year-on-year growth.

 The UAE is home to the Dubai Diamond Exchange (DDE) at Almas Tower, Dubai.
 This building houses the UAE’s main KP office, ensuring the legitimate trade of diamonds through the entire country.
 The DDE is the largest diamond tender facility in the world and home to over 1,150 diamond companies, providing members and industry professionals with state-of-the-art infrastructure, facilities, products, and services to grow and trade with confidence.